trueos/trueos-docs/trueos-handbook/helpsupport.rst

 Display
 -------

-..
-TODO review these options and update as necessary with openrc options.

 If problems exist with the display settings and manually editing :file:`/etc/X11/xorg.conf` or running :command:`Xorg --config` is necessary, first tell the |trueos| system to not automatically start X.
-To do this, add :command:`pcdm_enable="NO"` temporarily to :file:`/etc/rc.conf`, then reboot the system.
+To do this, add :samp:`pcdm_enable="NO"` temporarily to :file:`/etc/rc.conf`, then reboot the system.

-The system will reboot to a login prompt.
+The system reboots to a login prompt.
 After logging in, follow the instructions in the FreeBSD
 `Handbook <http://www.freebsd.org/doc/en_US.ISO8859-1/books/handbook/x-config.html>`_
 to manually configure and test Xorg.
 Once a working configuration is found, save it to :file:`/etc/X11/xorg.conf`.
-Then, remove the temporary line shown above from :file:`/etc/rc.conf` and start PCDM with :command:`service pcdm start`.
+Then, remove the temporary line shown above from :file:`/etc/rc.conf` and start PCDM with :samp:`service pcdm start`.

-If the graphics white-out after a suspend or resume, run :command:`sysctl hw.acpi.reset_video=1` as the superuser.
+If the graphics white-out after a suspend or resume, run :samp:`sysctl hw.acpi.reset_video=1` as the superuser.

-If the problem is fixed, carefully add :command:`hw.acpi.reset_video=1` to :file:`/etc/sysctl.conf`.
+If the problem is fixed, carefully add :samp:`hw.acpi.reset_video=1` to :file:`/etc/sysctl.conf`.

-If the monitor goes blank and does not come back, run :command:`xset -dpms` as the regular user account.
+If the monitor goes blank and does not come back, run :samp:`xset -dpms` as the regular user account.

-If the problem is fixed, add :command:`xset -dpms` to the :file:`.xprofile` file in the user's home directory.
+If the problem is fixed, add :samp:`xset -dpms` to the :file:`.xprofile` file in the user's home directory.

 If any display settings change, click :guilabel:`Apply` for the settings to be tested.
-If anything goes wrong during testing, the system will return to the :guilabel:`Display Settings` screen for the user to try another setting.
+If anything goes wrong during testing, the system returns to the :guilabel:`Display Settings` screen for the user to try another setting.
 Once satisfied with the tested setting, click :guilabel:`"Yes` to save the setting and proceed.
 Alternately, click :guilabel:`Skip` to configure the display settings later.

 .. index:: troubleshooting installation
 .. _Installation Help: